JetBrains/intellij-sdk-docs/topics/basics/plugin_signing.md

 openssl genpkey -aes-256-cbc -algorithm RSA -out private.pem -pkeyopt rsa_keygen_bits:4096
 ```

-At this point, the content of the generated `private.key` should be provided to the `signPlugin.privateKey` property.
+At this point, the generated `private.key` content should be provided to the `signPlugin.privateKey` property.
-Provided password should be specified as `signPlugin.password` property in the `signPlugin` configuration.
+Provided password should be specified as the `signPlugin.password` property in the `signPlugin` configuration.

 As a next step, we'll generate a `chain.crt` certificate chain with: